THE CHAIN OF EVENTS THAT BRING LA COMMUNE CULMINATE AT THE HILLTOP, WHICH BECOMES A SITE OF MARTYRDOM

-• So that is where the arrested officers are shut up, and the reason why the lynching takes place in the courtyard.
+- So the arrested officers are shut up there, and the lynching takes place in the courtyard.

-The army's immediate goal: neutralize the cannons and chastise.
+The army's immediate goal: neutralize the cannons and punish

-• Instead of marching toward the center and the arteries that lead to the communard bastions, the soldiers climb up the hill.
-As there are no shells for the cannons, the Communards fighters are elsewhere and they find no resistance.
+- Instead of marching toward the center and the arteries that lead to the communard bastions, the soldiers climb the hill.
+As there are no shells for the cannons, the Communards fighters are elsewhere.
+There is no resistance.

-• They arrest more residents on the following days, force them to look at the wall for a long time, and shoot them.
+- They arrest more residents on the following days, force them to look for a long them at the wall, and shoot them.

 -- Lissagary, text and Appendix XVIII